-Most people are unfamiliar with NMR, but often familiar with both cookies and guitars.
+General audiences are often unfamiliar with NMR, but frequently familiar with both cookies and guitars.
 The following description of NMR is one possible example of breaking down some of the complexities of the technique to the general public in a way that both catches some attention and explains the basic concept.

 The LibreText NMR theory page provides a good introduction to the nuclear physicis that result in NMR